Al-Jazeera says bureau chief detained by Sudanese forces

-KHARTOUM, Sudan (AP) — Qatar-based satellite news network Al-Jazeera said Sunday its bureau chief in Sudan was detained by security forces.
+KHARTOUM, Sudan (AP) — The Qatar-based satellite news network Al-Jazeera said Sunday its bureau chief in Sudan was detained by security forces, a day after mass protests across the country against last month’s military coup.

-The satellite television news network said on Twitter that Sudanese forces raided the home of Al-Musallami al-Kabbashi.
+The network said on Twitter that Sudanese forces raided the home of al-Musallami al-Kabbashi and detained him.

 The development comes a day after security forces fired live ammunition and tear gas to disperse protesters denouncing the military’s tightening grip on the country.
 At least five people were killed and several were wounded, according to activists.